kenatiod/MUT/Understanding Machine Understanding.md

 (The appendices provide additional context and perspectives relevant to the societal implications of machine understanding, covering topics such as the history of artificial intelligence A3, philosophical theories of mind A4, the debate over artificial consciousness A5, and ethical considerations for AI development A8.)

+### References for Chapter 7:

+Adiwardana, D., Luong, M. T., So, D. R., Hall, J., Fiedel, N., Thoppilan, R., ... & Le, Q. V. (2020).

+Bostrom, N. (2014).
+Superintelligence: Paths, dangers, strategies.
+Oxford University Press.

+Bostrom, N., & Yudkowsky, E. (2014).
+The ethics of artificial intelligence.
+In The Cambridge handbook of artificial intelligence (pp. 316-334).
+Cambridge University Press

+Brooks, R. A. (2017).
+The seven deadly sins of AI predictions.
+MIT Technology Review, 120(6), 79-85.

+Buchanan, B. G. (2019).
+Artificial intelligence in finance.
+Nature, 575(7783), 423-425.

+Bughin, J., Hazan, E., Lund, S., Dahlström, P., Wiesinger, A., & Subramaniam, A. (2018).
+Skill shift: Automation and the future of the workforce.
+McKinsey Global Institute.

+Calo, R. (2017).
+Artificial Intelligence Policy: A Primer and Roadmap.
+UC Davis Law Review, 51, 399.

+Cath, C., et al. (2018).
+Artificial Intelligence and the 'Good Society': The US, EU, and UK Approach.
+Science and Engineering Ethics, 24(2), 505-528.

+Chalmers, D. J. (2010).
+The singularity: A philosophical analysis.
+Journal of Consciousness Studies, 17(9-10), 7-65.

+Daugherty, P. R., & Wilson, H. J. (2018).
+Human+ machine: Reimagining work in the age of AI.
+Harvard Business Press.

+Dennett, D. C. (1996).
+Kinds of minds: Toward an understanding of consciousness.
+Basic Books.

+Descartes, R. (1637).
+Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences.

+European Commission.
+(2021).
+Proposal for a Regulation of the European Parliament and of the Council Laying Down Harmonised Rules on Artificial Intelligence (Artificial Intelligence Act) and Amending Certain Union Legislative Acts.
+COM(2021) 206 final.

+G20.
+(2019).
+G20 Ministerial Statement on Trade and Digital Economy.
+G20 Digital Economy Task Force.

+IEEE.
+(2019).
+Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
+IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

+ISO/IEC JTC 1/SC 42.
+(2020).
+Artificial Intelligence.
+International Organization for Standardization.

+Krägeloh, C. U., Bharatharaj, J., Kutty, S. K. S., Nirmala, P. R., & Huang, L. (2018).
+Questionnaires to measure acceptability of social robots: A critical review.
+Robotics, 7(4), 88.

+Kurzweil, R. (2005).
+The singularity is near: When humans transcend biology.
+Penguin.

+Lim, S. L., Pinheiro, M., & Rostamzadeh, N. (2019).
+Emotionally and socially aware human-robot interactions.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-9).

+Luckin, R., Holmes, W., Griffiths, M., & Forcier, L. B. (2016).
+Intelligence unleashed: An argument for AI in education.
+Pearson Education.

+McKinsey Global Institute.
+(2017).
+Jobs lost, jobs gained: Workforce transitions in a time of automation.
+World Economic Forum.
+(2020).
+The Future of Jobs Report 2020.

+National Artificial Intelligence Initiative Act of 2020, H.R.6216, 116th Congress (2020).

+OECD.
+(2019).
+Recommendation of the Council on Artificial Intelligence.
+OECD/LEGAL/0449.

+Organisation for Economic Co-operation and Development.
+(2019).
+Artificial intelligence in society.
+OECD Publishing.

+Public policy and superintelligent AI: A vector field approach.
+In Ethics of Artificial Intelligence (pp. 392-416).
+Oxford University Press.

+Scherer, M. U. (2016).
+Regulating Artificial Intelligence Systems: Risks, Challenges, Competencies, and Strategies.
+Harvard Journal of Law & Technology, 29(2), 353-400.

+Topol, E. J. (2019).
+High-performance medicine: the convergence of human and artificial intelligence.
+Nature Medicine, 25(1), 44-56.

+Towards a human-like open-domain chatbot. arXiv preprint arXiv:2001.09977.Bostrom, N., Dafoe, A., & Flynn, C. (2020).

+Turkle, S. (2017).
+Alone together: Why we expect more from technology and less from each other.
+Hachette UK

+Wallach, W., & Marchant, G. E. (2019).
+Toward the Agile and Comprehensive International Governance of AI and Robotics.
+Proceedings of the IEEE, 107(3), 505-508.

+Whittaker, M., et al. (2018).
+AI Now Report 2018.
+AI Now Institute.

 _______________